 Remember, you cannot take a larger tube of toothpaste with very little toothpaste in it.
 It is the size of the tube that is important, not the amount of toothpaste it actually contains.
 A larger tube of toothpaste will be confiscated by a TSA officer.

-My post How much toothpaste can you bring on a plane explains these rules fully.
+My post How much toothpaste can you bring on a plane explains the toothpaste rules fully.

 Taking an electric toothbrush in your carry on bag is not much good without toothpaste if you are intending to clean your teeth during the flight.